abinit/abinit/doc/tutorial/gw2.md

 Also, it is suggested to acknowledge the efforts of developers of the GW part of ABINIT, by citing the [[cite:Gonze2005|2005 ABINIT publication]].

-The user should be familiarized with the four basic lessons of ABINIT, see the [[lesson:index]] as well as the [[lesson:gw1|first GW lesson]].
+The user should be familiarized with the four basic tutorials of ABINIT, see the [[lesson:index]] as well as the [[lesson:gw1|first GW lesson]].

-This lesson should take about one hour to be completed (also including the reading of [[cite:Bruneval2006]] and [[cite:Lebegue2003]].
+This tutorial should take about one hour to be completed (also including the reading of [[cite:Bruneval2006]] and [[cite:Lebegue2003]].

 ## 1 The preliminary Kohn-Sham band structure calculation

-*Before beginning, you might consider to work in a different subdirectory as for the other lessons.
+*Before beginning, you might consider to work in a different subdirectory as for the other tutorials.
 Why not "Work_gw2"?*

 In [[lesson:base4|lesson 4]], we have computed different properties of Aluminum within the LDA.
 Unlike for silicon, in this approximation, there is